-The Java Card System compliant with Java Card specification versions 2.2.x or 3 Classic Edition supports the Java Card System Remote Method Invocation (JCRMI) and logical channels.
+The Java Card System compliant with Java Card specification versions 2.2.x or 3.x.x Classic Edition may support Java Card System Remote Method Invocation (JCRMI) and logical channels.

-Implementation of JCRMI is mandatory in versions 2.2.x of Java Card specification and optional in version 3 Classic Edition.
+Implementation of JCRMI is mandatory in versions 2.2.x of Java Card specification and an optional package in version 3 Classic Edition.
 The JCS developer may also choose not to activate this functionality in the TOE.
 For these reasons, this PP considers that the TOE may or may not provide the JCRMI functionality.